juliagoolia28/sllip/mri_analysis/smri/step3_manualinspectionofdata.md

 ![](https://github.com/jlegault/Materials_for_Inspection_of_sMRI_data/blob/master/Images_for_wiki_page/python_script_find_subject.png)

 4. Click on the Editing Brain Actions tab
-5. Click on the View subject button
+5. Click on the View subject button (be patient, this will take a minute to load)

 ### Check for movement
 If it looks like there are “rings” around the brain, there is likely a significant amount of movement.
 Check to see if this is seen across 3 consecutive slices of the brain or more.
 Below is a picture of a participant with significant movement.
 Therefore, we would write a 1 in the "excessive movement" column of the Qoala-T QC template spreadsheet.